 Satisfactory Academic Progress (SAP) is about ensuring you are able to complete your academic program in a timely manner while achieving minimum academic standards.
 In an age of increasing accountability of the use of federal student aid funds (and other federal, state, and institutional funds), institutions and students must demonstrate financial aid funds are being used to assist students in completing their academic goals in the most efficient way.

-Federal regulations mandate all students are required to maintain SAP toward a degree in order to receive financial assistance through Title IV federal financial aid (including, but not limited to, the Pell Grant, Stafford Loan, Perkins Loan, Parent PLUS, Graduate/Professional PLUS, Federal Work-study, Supplemental Educational Opportunity Grant, and TEACH Grant) and need-based state aid (such as the Kentucky CAP Grant) programs.
+Federal regulations mandate all students are required to maintain SAP toward a degree in order to receive financial assistance through Title IV federal financial aid (including, but not limited to, the Pell Grant, Subsidized and Unsubsidized Loan, Parent PLUS, Graduate/Professional PLUS, Federal Work-study, Supplemental Educational Opportunity Grant, and TEACH Grant) and need-based state aid (such as the Kentucky CAP Grant) programs.
 You must meet the academic standards as outlined in the SAP policy.
 These standards are for financial aid purposes only and neither replaces nor overrides academic policies outlined by the University of Louisville.
 A current academic year FAFSA must be on file in order for SAP to be evaluated.
 Therefore, before an appeal is submitted please ensure your FAFSA is complete.
-Complete your fafsa here at www.fafsa.gov.
+Complete your FAFSA here at www.Studentaid.gov.
 The SAP policy applies to all undergraduate, graduate, and professional students as described below.

 You are initially considered meeting SAP when admitted as a new, degree-seeking Freshman.
 Courses taken as a high school student will impact your SAP assessment beginning with the first annual SAP evaluation after your first term as a new, degree-seeking Freshman.
 For example, if a new, degree-seeking Freshman's SAP is not evaluated until after the end of your first semester, you will not automatically be considered meeting SAP and any courses taken as a high school visitor will be included in the SAP assessment.